mnot/I-D/draft-nottingham-http-structure-retrofit.md

 SF-Date: 784072177
 ~~~

-As in {{compatible}}, these fields are unable to represent values that are not Structured Fields, and so an application using this specification will need to how to support such values.
-Typically, serialising them using the original field name is sufficient.
+As in {{compatible}}, these fields are unable to represent values that are not parseable, and so an application using this specification will need to how to support such values.
+Typically, handling them using the original field name is sufficient.

 Each field name listed below indicates a replacement field name and a means of mapping its original value into a Structured Field.